Wilfred/emacs-refactor/README.md

 # Contributing

-Pull requests are totally welcome. :D
+Pull requests are welcome.
+If appropriate, please add unit tests.
+See the tests for `emr-elisp` for examples.

 ## TODO

 * Support for other languages (esp.
 Clojure, Python, Ruby)

-* Elisp:
-   * inline function

 ## Bug Reports